-Serbia: Novi Pazar biomass heating plant project received 5.8 million euros24.
-March 2020. / News Serbia Energy
+Serbia: Novi Pazar biomass heating plant project received 5.8 million euros, News Serbia Energy

 Novi Pazar is the third municipality, after Priboj and Mali Zvornik, to receive funds within the program launched in mid-2017.
 The contract envisages the installation of new 8.5 MW biomass boiler and the reconstruction of the city’s district heating system.
 Serbian Ministry of Energy and Mining has allocated 5.8 million euros for the heating plant project that envisages switching from fossil fuel (heating oil) to renewable sources (biomass).
 Mayor of Novi Pazar Nihat Bisevac said that the new biomass heating plant will have environmentally friendly production, while the price of heat will be significantly lower, and the capacity for connecting new consumers will be increased.